Welcome to today's edition of the Rush 24-7 podcast.

 The majority of Americans are sitting back in the pot where we're working from check to check.

-We we don't have an abundance of money.
+We don't have an abundance of money.

 As you said, there's rich and there's poor.

-And America now has less the point about America, the reason America exists, is because if if you were a peasant in fourteenth century Europe, your descendants were going to be peasants in fifteenth century Europe and sixteenth century Europe and seventeenth century Europe, and they'd be peasants today.
+The point about America, the reason America exists is because if you were a peasant in 14th century Europe, your descendants were going to be peasants in 15th century Europe and 16th century Europe and 17th century Europe and they'd be peasants today.

 And what America did was it said, if you get off the boat and you work hard, you needn't be a peasant.